iceye-ltd/product-documentation/README.md

 3. open `http://127.0.0.1:8000/product-documentation/` using your web browser.
 4. Edit the documentation in the `docs` folder.
 Everytime you save a file the documentation will be updated and your browser will be refreshed.
 5. When you are happy check your code back in to GitHub and make a pull request.

+# How to Make a New Release

+1. Make changes and check back in as described above
+2. Deploy the changes to the latest version on the gh-pages branch using `mike`

+    `mike deploy 5.0 latest -u`

+This command deploys the latest changes on the master branch to the gh-pages under the version 5.0 and updates the 'latest' tag to be this one.